lprat/logstash-plugins/logstash-filter-sig/README.md

 Logstash plugin Filter "Sig" can help you to detect security threat in log by differents techniques:
 * Drop False positive and noise
+* Find new value in field
+* BL REPUTATION check
 * IOC extracted of MISP by exemple
-* Find new value in field
 * SIG with some fonctionnality search
   * Each rule have:
     * a name: name of rule for report